zognin/tp/docs/UserGuide.md

 </div>

 **Examples:**
-* `add-ri 1 in/Rice iq/400 iu/g` Adds 400 grams of Rice to the ingredients of the first recipe.
+* `add-ri 1 in/Rice iq/400 iu/g` Adds 400 g of Rice to the ingredient list of the first recipe.

 #### 4.6.3 Deleting a recipe: `delete-r`